SyncfusionExamples/WPF-PDFViewer-Examples/README.md

 This repository contains various example projects of WPF PDF Viewer control.

 # About WPF PDF Viewer
 In WPF applications, the [WPF PDF Viewer](https://www.syncfusion.com/pdf-viewer-sdk/wpf-pdf-viewer?utm_source=github&utm_medium=listing&utm_campaign=winforms-pdf-viewer-github-samples) lets you view, review, and print PDF files in WPF applications.
 The thumbnail, bookmark, hyperlink, and table of contents support provides easy navigation within and outside the PDF files.
 The form-filling support provides a platform to fill, flatten, save, and print PDF files with AcroForm.
-The PDF files can be reviewed with the abundant available annotation tools..
+The PDF files can be reviewed with the abundant available annotation tools.

 ## Requirements to run the Examples
 *Operating System: Windows 11 or Windows 10 (version 1809, build 17763 or later).